Meet the cast of Netflix movie Project Power

 Machine Gun Kelly plays Newt

+Who is Newt?
+Newt is Robin’s cousin and has got in at the deep end when it comes to the pill.

+What else has Machine Gun Kelly been in?
+Machine Gun Kelly (real name Colson Baker) is best known for his music career – having released five studio albums, but previous acting credits have included a main role on comedy-drama Roadies and minor appearances in films including The King of Staten Island, Bird Box and The Dirt.

-The supporting cast also includes Tait Fletcher (Westworld) as Wallace, Andrene Ward-Hammond (Just Mercy) as Irene, Mike Seal (The Walking Dead) as Taylor, Kyanna Simpson (Black Lightning) as Tracy, C.J.
-LeBlanc (Just Mercy) as Miggs, CG Lewis (Looking for Alaska) as Tommy and Joseph Poliquin (Greyhound) as Indo.
+The supporting cast also includes Allen Maldonado (Black-ish) as Landry, Amy Landecker (Transparent) as Gardner, Tait Fletcher (Westworld) as Wallace, Andrene Ward-Hammond (Just Mercy) as Irene, Mike Seal (The Walking Dead) as Taylor, Kyanna Simpson (Black Lightning) as Tracy, CJ LeBlanc (Just Mercy) as Miggs, CG Lewis (Looking for Alaska) as Tommy and Joseph Poliquin (Greyhound) as Indo.

 Project Power arrives on Netflix on Friday 14th August.
 Check out our lists of the best TV shows on Netflix and the best movies on Netflix, or see what else is on with our TV Guide